pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/UART.md

 Send a break condition on the bus.
 This drives the bus low for a duration of 13 bits.
 Return value: ``None``.

+<function>uart.tx_done()</function>

+Returns True if all data has been sent and the TX buffer has no data in it, otherwise returns False.

 ### Constants
 <constant>UART.EVEN</constant> <constant>UART.ODD</constant>